Jisi-A/CPT113-HACKATHON2/README.md

 The 5th option is to let the player fight the final villain of the game.
 The last option is to allow the player to skip a day if they prefer not to perform any action.

+### 4. The Rusty Swordsmith Menu Page
+This page will allow the player to interact with the shopkeeper of the Rusty Swordsmith, Sir Grumblebeard.
+There are 3 options the player can choose.

+•	[1] Give me a rusty sword that can one-shot the evil sorcerer.

+•	[2] Why are you selling rusty swords?

+•	[3] Back to town

+The 1st option allows the player to receive the sword which can slay the evil sorcerer.
+The 2nd option allows the player to be curious and enquire about the mechanise sold by the swordsmith.
+The 3rd option allows the player to return to town or the main menu page.